The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Discussion and Conclusions

 In addition to comparing different methods, we used two tests to analyze the impact of the slope-limiter.
 Depending on the problem, different slope-limiters can be preferred.
 While the \textsc{gizmo} limiter performs best in most test-cases, having a much lower numerical diffusivity, specific cases such as the hydrostatic square and also strong shocks work better using a more diffusive TVD-limiter.
 The \textsc{Arepo} limiter has an intermediate diffusivity and lies in between the two other results.

 Overall, our implementation of MFM produces accurate results for the cases considered.
-It avoids some of the disadvantages of SPH, while requiring an even smaller computational cost per timestep.
+It avoids some of the disadvantages of SPH, while requiring a similar computational cost per timestep.
 The total number of timesteps and thus the total runtime increases as a result of the smaller smoothing length and effectively higher spatial resolution.
-A faster, approximate Riemann solver can further decrease the computational costs, but has the drawback of introducing more numerical diffusivity.
-Compared to that, a moving mesh requires a very expensive tessellation to be performed, such that the required computational costs for many tests are drastically increased.
+A faster, approximate Riemann solver can further decrease the computational costs in some cases, but has the drawback of introducing more numerical diffusivity, as discussed in App.~\ref{app:Riemann}.
+Compared to MFM, a moving mesh requires a very expensive tessellation to be performed, such that the required computational costs for many tests are drastically increased.

 Overall, MFM is a promising alternative for cosmological simulations.